CatrinaProject/sea-assignment/README.md

 ## Description
 The Television and Tests Management Web Application is a Flask-based web application that allows users to manage a database of television and test records.
 Users can view, add, edit, and delete records, and perform user registration and login.
 The application also includes both client-side and server-side validation to ensure data integrity and security.
 The intended use of the application is for developers to keep track of television specifications and test case criteria.

+## Admin Login
+The examiner can log in as an admin user with these credentials:
+* Username: `admin`
+* Password: `Pass123?`

+Or the examiner can register a new account, by default this is a regular user, and they would need to be approved by an admin using the Approval Dashboard.

+## Usage
+* Access the application by opening a web browser and navigating to https://catrina-sedo-project.onrender.com/
+* Register for a new user account or log in as admin with the credentials in [# Admin Login](#admin-login)
+* Use the application to manage television and test records, including adding, editing, and deleting (admin only) records.

 ## Functionality
 * **User Registration and Login:** Users can register for an account and log in to access the application's features.